 The park preserves the history of the Appalachian Mountains from the prehistoric Paleo Indians to the European settlers of the 18th century to present-day efforts to protect the ecosystem, wildlife, and nature.

 The park is a great place for hikers of all levels, offering 800 miles of trails.
 Visitors can choose from a serene wildflower walk all the way up to extreme mountain climbing in thick forests.
 Here’s a guide to the best day hikes in Smoky Mountain National Park.

-The Great Smoky Mountains attractions are world renowned for the abundant wildlife – both in animal and plant form.
+The Great Smoky Mountains attractions are world-renowned for the abundant wildlife – both in animal and plant form.

 Mountain Farm Museum at Oconaluftee